Mitigating Perspective Distortion-induced Shape Ambiguity in Image Crops: Experiments

-\boldparagraph{Task} Given an egocentric image showing an articulated object in interaction, the goal is to estimate the 3D pose of the object in contact.
-This setting often involves occlusions induced by hands which makes it quite challenging.
-In such cases, additional cues about the spatial location or perspective distortion may provide a useful signal for pose prediction.
+\seclabel{sec:arctic} \boldparagraph{Task} Given an egocentric image showing an articulated object in interaction, the goal is to estimate the 3D pose of the object in contact.
 Specifically, the 3D pose is represented using rotation in the camera coordinate frame, the translation of the root of the object with respect to the camera center and the angle of articulation between the bottom and top components of the articulated object.
 The object mesh is assumed to be available.
-We also consider contact estimation and 4D motion reconstruction to show the versatility of \methodname.
+We also consider contact estimation and 4D motion reconstruction to show the versatility of \camenc.

 \boldparagraph{Method} We adopt the single-image ArcticNet-SF~\cite{Fan2023CVPR} architecture released with the ARCTIC benchmark~\cite{Fan2023CVPR}.
 The network takes a single image as input, which is processed by a ResNet50~\cite{He2016CVPR} backbone to get a feature map of resolution $7 \times 7 \times 2048$.
-These features are then average pooled and passed to a decoder to predict the 7-dimensional pose, consisting of rotation, translation \& articulated angle of the object.
-The decoder iteratively predicts these entities using a HMR~\cite{kanazawa2018learning}-style architecture.
-For iterative prediction, the rotation and translation are initialized as a 0-vector whereas the intial articulation angle is predicted using the global features from the convolutional backbone.
-The network outputs rotation in axis-angle format and uses the weak perspective camera model to estimate the translation~\cite{Boukhayma2019CVPR,kanazawa2018learning,Kocabas2021ICCV,zhang2019end}.
+These features are then average pooled and passed to a HMR~\cite{kanazawa2018end}-style decoder to predict the 7-dimensional pose, consisting of rotation, translation \& articulated angle of the object.
+The network outputs rotation in axis-angle format and uses the weak perspective camera model to estimate the translation~\cite{Boukhayma2019CVPR,kanazawa2018end,Kocabas2021ICCV,zhang2019end}.
 The entire network is trained end-to-end using an L2 loss between the predictions and the ground truth for 7-dimensional pose, 3D keypoints and 2D projection of 3D keypoints.

 \boldparagraph{Modifications} We modify the architecture to also take crops around the object as input, which are processed by a ResNet50 backbone~\cite{He2017ICCV}.
 Since our network requires object crops, we also train a bounding box predictor model by fine-tuning MaskRCNN~\cite{He2017ICCV} on the ARCTIC training set using the ground truth bounding box computed from the 2D projections of 3D object keypoints.
 This is required to evaluate our model on the online leaderboard for which ground truth is not available.
 For contact prediction, we use the hand pose from the default ArcticNet-SF decoder.